hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `log_bucket` - (Required) The bucket that will receive log objects.

+* `log_object_prefix` - (Optional, Computed) The object prefix for log objects.
+If it's not provided, by default GCS sets this to the log_bucket's name.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are